-The ACS was designed with a requirement that no single straylight feature can contain more than 0.1% of the detected energy in the object producing it.
-This goal has generally been met, but during the extensive ground and SMOV test programs a few exceptions have been identified (Hartig et al. 2002, Proc.
+ACS was designed with a requirement that no single stray light feature can contain more than 0.1% of the detected energy in the object producing it.
+This goal has generally been met, but during the extensive ground and SMOV test programs a few exceptions have been identified (Hartig et al. 2003, Proc.
 SPIE 4854; HLA ISR 2008-01) such as the WFC elliptical haloes and the F660N ghosts.
+SBC observations of bright objects sometimes show optical ghosts due to reflection between the back and front sides of the filter.
+The mean energy of the ghost is about 0.82% of the energy of the primary target (ACS ISR 2007-05).